 Arizona has one juvenile detention center called the Adobe Mountain School.
 It is operated and managed by The Arizona Department of Juvenile Corrections (ADJC).
 Instead of just offering punishment for youth offenders, their focus is on a combination of education, health, and special rehabilitation programs to change the path of juvenile delinquents.
 Family participation is encouraged and part of the treatment program.

 Generally, juvenile records are private and not public record.
-Performing an Arizona inmate search is not possible.
+Performing an Arizona inmate locator search is not possible.
 Therefore, anyone requiring information about someone housed in the juvenile detention center in Arizona must contact either The Arizona Department of Juvenile Corrections (ADJC) or the Adobe Mountain School directly.
 Chances are unless they are family or other authorized individuals, they will be denied access.

 Arizona also contracts with six privately owned and run prison facilities.
 Some of them specialize in sex-offender treatment and rehabilitation.
 The private facilities are: